flux-iac/tofu-controller/README.md

-# TF-controller for Flux: GitOps Terraform at your own pace
+# TF-controller: GitOps Terraform at your own pace

-TF-controller is an experimental controller for Flux to reconcile Terraform resources in the GitOps-way.
+TF-controller is an experimental controller for [Flux](https://fluxcd.io) to reconcile Terraform resources in the GitOps way.
-With the power of Flux together with Terraform, TF-controller allows you to GitOps resources, in the Kubernetes and Terraform universe, at your own pace.
+With the power of Flux together with Terraform, TF-controller allows you to GitOps-ify infrastructure, and application resources, in the Kubernetes and Terraform universe, at your own pace.

 "At your own pace" means you don't need to GitOps-ify everything at once.